-Here at GreatBuildz, a free service that connects homeowners with reliable general contractors, we speak to homeowners every day about hiring a contractor to repair their home insurance damage – here are some tips to get you started.
+Here at GreatBuildz, a free service that connects homeowners with reliable general contractors in Los Angeles & Southern California, we speak to homeowners every day about hiring a contractor to repair their home insurance damage – here are some tips to get you started.

 How To Begin a Home Insurance Claim Process